aallendez/aallendez/README.md

 Tech Lead @ [LaRocket](https://www.linkedin.com/company/larocket-es)

+### Other cool stuff I've built

+[Spoticircle.xyz](https://www.spoticircle.xyz/) - An app to visualize spotify stats in a new way (in permanent beta since spotify won't let me make it public 😔)

+[Subscription flows](https://www.cricklecreekcoffee.com/pages/subscription) - Cool subscription flows I've developed for some coffee brands

 ### My stack
 Since I started building, these have been the stack I've used the most!